opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 - InfluxDB
 - HTTP

-**1. File**:  Default Dispatcher module is file.If the dispatcher module is configured as a file,then the test results are stored in yardstick.out  file.
+**1. File**:  Default Dispatcher module is file.
+If the dispatcher module is configured as a file,then the test results are stored in a temporary file yardstick.out
 ( default path: /tmp/yardstick.out).
-Dispatcher module of "Verify Job" is "Default".So,the results are stored in Yardstick.out file for verify job.
+Dispatcher module of "Verify Job" is "Default".
+So,the results are stored in Yardstick.out file for verify job.
 Storing all the verify jobs in InfluxDB database causes redundancy of latency values.
 Hence, a File output format is prefered.

 .. code:: bash